 IN YOUR LATTICEWORK.

 Inversion is a powerful mental model that can be used in countless contexts to challenge the status quo and interrupt bias.
 It is also can add a new perspective when combined with a multitude of other Mental Models.
+Apply Inversion to help your Framestorming process and challenge your assumptions as part of First Principle Thinking.
+Also, combine it with techniques such as Rolestorming to help provide new perspectives on a problem.

 Use it to help interrupt and prevent falling victim to the Confirmation Heuristic by asking 'what would I see if I was wrong?'; Consider outlandish 'what ifs' as part of Scenario Planning to identify potential Black Swan Events; or apply it to the Pareto Principle to identify 'how you could best waste your time', then avoid that.
 There are countless other possible combinations — see the Playbook below for more examples.

-- Identify what failure looks like.
+- Identify your goal and define what failure looks like.

 - Take action to avoid the worst scenario.